Bartemix836/Defense-Game/README.md

 # Tower Defense Game

-A simple tower defense browser game created with JavaScript in an object-oriented way.
+A simple tower defense browser game created with JavaScript in an object-oriented way